AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

   shift columns of the link.

-The direct and indirect transmission capacities of the link will be modified by **Antares-Xpansion**.
+The direct and indirect transmission capacities of the link will be modified by Antares-Xpansion.
 The values initially entered in the *Trans.* *Capacity Direct* and *Trans.
 Capacity Indirect* columns do not matter since they will be overwritten when the expansion problem is solved.
-Note that the capacities of existing structures must be filled in with the `already-installed-capacity` parameter in the *candidates.ini* file (see later) and not in the definition of the links in the ANTARES study.
+Note that the capacities of existing structures must be filled in with the `already-installed-capacity` parameter in the *candidates.ini* file (see later) and not in the definition of the links in the Antares study.

 ## Definition of investment candidates in the *candidates.ini* file

-Not all links in the ANTARES study are by default investment candidates.
+Not all links in the Antares study are by default investment candidates.
 The user selects the investments candidates by specifying them in the `candidates.ini` file.
 Each investment candidate is characterized with the following properties: